News Banner BackgroundLaunching rocket icon.

 Step 4: Generate invoices

 Once validated, invoices are generated automatically.
 They should be clear and itemized, showing exactly how usage translated into the final cost.
+Tabs generates audit-ready invoices directly from signed contracts — no manual PDF manipulation or disconnected reconciliation workflows required.

 Step 5: Collect payments